 Aside from cost implications, stolen construction equipment disrupts a construction company’s operations.
 Delays in project timelines can lead to financial penalties for missed deadlines.
 They also strain client relationships.
 When projects don’t progress as planned, labor and overhead costs also rise.

-Enabling High-Value Equipment Monitoring
+How Does High-Value Equipment Monitoring Work?

 Monitoring high-value equipment isn’t a one-dimensional approach.
 It involves the use of a variety of methods and technologies, such as: